Teacher video: What is packet data?

 Understanding packet data

-This Computing scheme of work video introduces the concept of packet data and how it enables efficient digital communication across the Internet.
-It explains how large files like documents, images, and websites are broken into smaller pieces—called packets—for faster, more reliable transmission.
+This Computing scheme of work video introduces Year 3 pupils to the concept of packet data and how it makes digital communication across the Internet possible.
+It helps the children understand how large files, such as documents, images and websites, are broken into smaller packets for faster and more reliable transmission.

 See more of our Year 3 Computing scheme of work.